justprodev/json_fetcher/README.md

 ## Motivation

-Imagine a user launching an app for the second time and seeing a skeletal loading screen or progress bar, especially in parts of the UI where the data doesn't change often.
+Imagine a user launching the app for the second time and seeing a skeletal loading screen or progress bar, especially in parts of the UI where the data doesn't change often.
 This is not so good UX.

-To fix this, we can load the data from the cache in the first step and then update the data in the second step.
+To fix this, we can load the data from the cache in the first step, and then update the data in the second step.

-We don't target to minimize query to the server, but to minimize the time to show the data to the user.
+Our goal is not to minimize requests to the server, but to minimize the time it takes to display the data to the user.

 ## How it works